sbechara/introduction_to_engineering/Chapter2/Chapter 2.md

 * Have a professional email address.
 Limit it to initials or full spellings of your name and resort to numbers only if you have to.
 For example, if you have a common name (e.g. John Jeremy Smith) you can try "john.j.smith" or "j.j.smith" or "jj.smith" etc.
 * Proofread your emails before you send them.
 It is important to remember that sending someone an email is the same thing as asking them to spend time on you.
 The recipient of the email will have to take part of their day to read and assess your email.
 That means that you can show them respect by making sure the email is well written and free of typographical errors.
 * Be sure to use the most formal possible title to address whomever you are writing, regardless of their standing, rank, or position.
 It is ok to refer to a close co-worker or friend using a first name, but unless you are explicitly told not to, use a formal title.
 For example, you should always start your email to your professors with either "Dear Professor Bechara" or "Dear Dr. Bechara" unless you are directed otherwise.
 If you are unsure about the educational attainment or professional title of the person you are emailing, use Mr. or Ms. as appropriate.
 * Complete all of your emails with a professional sign off.
 That means that after you complete the body of text, add a space, include a sign off (sincerely, respectfully, etc), add another space, and then complete with your name.
-It looks like this:

-*last line of text in the body of the email.*

-*Sincerely,*

-*Student McStudentson*
 * Follow all of the previous advice in this chapter.
 That means being respectful, humble, etc.

 >Question 2.4: An Email
-Show Correct Answer
-Show Responses
 To give an obvious example, lets consider a hypothetical email from a student to a professor.
 In this case we will consider that the professor actually DID make a mistake (it happens, we are human) and they typed in a grade incorrectly.
 So this is an instance where the student is in the right and needs to correct the professor.
 The email is:
 ​[i]Hey,
 You messe d up my grade on quiz for.
 I got a 87 but you put 78 in the gradbeook.
 Be more carfeul next time.
 Student McNotRespeftulson[/i]
 Which of the following mistakes did this student make?
-Select all that apply A
+Select all that apply
-Lack of humility and unprofessional tone.
+A) Lack of humility and unprofessional tone.
-B
-Student did not proofread.
+B) Student did not proofread.
-C
-A professional signoff was not included.
+C) A professional signoff was not included.

 ## Ethics - We Still Have Work to Do
 There is one last, uncomfortable issue to address when it comes to professionalism and the workplace.
 It is important to address that despite significant progress towards eliminating racial and gender discrimination, they are real and persistent in our society.
 It is unfortunate and frankly embarrassing to admit, but in the United States, white men currently have significant advantages over racial minorities and women.
 That does not mean that racial minorities or women should give up!
 If you are black, Hispanic, or a women, you are in the right place.
 Please keep up the hard work and seek the help and resources you need to be successful!
 We need you to be a role model for future students that look like you.